 You can continue the battle to remain indolent in your landscaping, or you can become more professional and spend the time and money to create "real" gardens and landscapes.

-Or, in the spirit of compromise you can call a truce.
+Or, in the spirit of compromise, you can call a truce.
 In my case, finding the solution was very easy.
 I re-evaluated my yard.
-The weed grass that I had been fighting horrid soil and thrived with no help from me.
+The weed grass that I had been fighting hoarded soil, and thrived with no help from me.
 The moles did not like the weed grass as much as they liked flowers.

 The weed grass didn't need to be watered.
 And of course, it didn't matter one bit to the grass if I took a day off from lawn maintenance.

 Now, when I kick back in the hammock with a cold Diet Coke, I can look out across my thriving weed beds.
 They are lush and green from the extra fertilizer.
 The beds have been untouched by gophers and other wildlife.
 Rather than pruning and weeding, I simply give them the occasional haircut with the weed trimmer.
 My water bill no longer comes in a manila envelope via FedEx.

 Perhaps the biggest mistake any gardener can make is to actually try to fight back the forces of Nature.
 Just kick back and enjoy the plants that already know how to make the best of what you have to offer.

 (Just kidding.
 I still fight it out with the moles and weeds every year.
 After six years, I can at least recognize those seedlings when I see them! )

 What was your worst gardening/landscaping blunder?

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.

 © 2017 Jayme Kinsey